Ejector Seat: Round 2

 The host asks one question to each contestant in turn.
 A correct answer allows them to stay where they are, but a miss sends them along the track; the questions then continue, and the contestant can only stop and end their turn by giving a correct answer.
 After a contestant is ejected, the others return to the start of the track; the round ends after two ejections.

 The movement speed of the seats increases after each of the first three passes through the field.
 If no one has been ejected after four passes, a "sudden death" playoff is conducted under the rules of Round 1.
+The speed is reset to its lowest level after the first ejection.

 At the start of this round, each contestant is given a "Panic Button" to use one time during the remainder of the game.
 Once a contestant enters the danger zone, they may press this button to stop moving.
 The current question (if any) is thrown out, and the host asks a multiple-choice question with three answer options.
-A correct answer moves the contestant to the leading edge of their danger zone, but a miss ejects them immediately.
+A correct answer moves the contestant to the leading edge of their danger zone and ends their turn, but a miss ejects them immediately.

 Round 3

 A toss-up question is asked on the buzzer to all three contestants, who are initially positioned at the start of the track.
 A correct answer allows a contestant to sit out the next question; if one of the other two answers it correctly, the third begins to move and can only stop by answering another question correctly or using their Panic Button, as in Round 2.
 An incorrect answer on a toss-up question starts the contestant moving immediately.
+Once a contestant stops moving, a new set of toss-ups is asked.
+The round ends after one ejection.

+Head-to-Head

+All questions in this round are asked as toss-ups to both remaining contestants, and they are initially positioned at the start of the track.
+A correct answer to the first question starts the opponent moving, while a miss causes that contestant to move instead.
+For all subsequent questions, a correct answer by the moving contestant stops them and sets the opponent moving.
+Conversely, if a stationary contestant misses a question, they begin to move and the opponent stops.
+Correct answers from the stationary contestant and incorrect ones from the moving contestant have no effect.
+If a contestant uses the Panic Button and successfully avoids ejection, a new question is asked to determine who will move next as at the start of the round.

-After one contestant is ejected, the other two return to the start of the track and continue play as above, with the host asking only one toss-up at a time to determine who moves on each turn.
-The last remaining contestant advances to the final.
+After one contestant has been ejected, the opponent advances to the final.